 Today, we continue to engage some of the same communities and others where crime and evil still dominate life, even if intermediately.
 There is still spiritual darkness, an orphan/poverty mindset within these communities where kids are not expected to succeed.
 These are the communities where the words: at-risk, under-resourced, and marginalized are still experienced everyday by its residents.
 These are the communities where God has been rejected, yet screams out to be glorified!
 This is where the Lord desires that the residents welcome Him back — into their homes and into their communities.

 CEF Durham along with partnering ministries and local Christians have developed an Urban Missions Network for listening to each other, developing new strategies and strengthening best efforts, which will focus on each identified community for the next 10 years (2019-2029).
 A simple strategy of biblical, holistic discipleship will be used.
 Our vision is to see city kids and families transformed by the Gospel.
 Indigenous residents will be enabled to lead their own communities in biblical transformation and Christian community development.
-This would include, but not limited to, evangelism, discipleship, academic tutoring, creative arts, sports/recreation, medical services, life skills, and economic/job training.
+This would include, but not limited to, evangelism, discipleship, academic tutoring, creative arts, sports/recreation, medical services, life skills, character development, and economic/job training.
 READ MORE ABOUT CITY KIDS